trekhleb/js-image-carver/README.md

 *Content-aware image resizing* might be applied when it comes to changing the image proportions (i.e. reducing the width while keeping the height) and when losing some parts of the image is not desirable.
 Doing the straightforward image scaling in this case would distort the objects in it.
 To preserve the objects proportions while changing the image proportions we may use the [Seam Carving algorithm](https://perso.crans.org/frenoy/matlab2012/seamcarving.pdf).

+In the example below you may see how the original image width was reduced by 50% using content-aware resizing (left image) and straightforward scaling (right image).

 ![Content-aware image resizing](public/demo-00-02.png)

 The idea behind the Seam Carving algorithm is to find the *seam* (continuous sequence of pixels) with the lowest contribution to the image content and then *carve* (remove) it.
 This process repeats over and over again until we get the required image width or height.
 In the example below you may see that the hot air balloon pixels contributes more to the content of the image than the sky pixels.
 Thus, the sky pixels are being removed first.